wormhole-foundation/wormhole-docs/learn/messaging/native-token-transfers/architecture.md

 Finally, after the message is verified and attested to, the tokens can be either minted (if they were burned on the source chain) or unlocked (if they were locked).
 The tokens are then transferred to the recipient on the destination chain, completing the cross-chain token transfer process.

 - On EVM, tokens are either minted (if burned on the source chain) or unlocked (if locked on the source chain).
 The `TransferRedeemed` event signals that the tokens have been successfully transferred
-- On Solana, the tokens are unlocked or minted depending on whether the program is in LOCKING or BURNING mode.
+- On Solana, the tokens are unlocked or minted depending on whether the program is in locking or burning mode.
 The `release_inbound_unlock` or `release_inbound_mint` instruction is used to complete the transfer, and a corresponding log is produced

 In both cases, once the tokens have been released, the transfer process is complete, and the recipient receives the tokens.
 Events are emitted to indicate that the transfer has been fully redeemed.